Birdy-C/MIT-6-837/Project/instruction.md

   - (2) visualizing the cells traversed while walking along the ray
   - (3) the faces crossed to enter each cell along the ray.

+---

+## Assignment 8

+- left mouse button - move a control point
+- middle mouse button - adds a control point on an edge
+- right mouse button - deletes a control point